aiven/aiven-docs/docs/products/mysql/concepts/mysql-replication.md

-million rows altogether, the row based replication format would contain 500 individual delete operations and the target server needed to do sequential scan over the one million rows for each of the individual deletions, which could take tens of minutes.
+million rows altogether, the row based replication format would contain 500 individual delete operations and the target server needed to do sequential scan over the one million rows for each of the individual deletions, which can take tens of minutes.
 If the table had a primary key, the same statement would likely be replicated in under a second.

 ## Replication use in Aiven for MySQL

 The considerations presented on the
-[Replication overview](/docs/products/mysql/concepts/mysql-replication#myslq-replication-overview) section are not only valid for services that actually have standby nodes or read-only replicas.
-Whenever the Aiven management platform needs to create a new node for a service, the node is first initialized from backup to most recent backed up state.
+[Replication overview](/docs/products/mysql/concepts/mysql-replication) section are not only valid for services that actually have standby nodes or read-only replicas.
+Whenever the Aiven management platform needs to create a node for a service, the node is first initialized from backup to most recent backed up state.
 This includes applying the full replication stream that has been created after the most recent full base backup.
 Once the latest backed up state has been